Can You Take Sun Cream in Hand Luggage? UK Airport Rules Explained

 Large sunscreen bottles are one of the most commonly confiscated holiday toiletries.

-Overpacking “just in case”
+overpack multiple SPF products "just in case"

-Leaving sunscreen loose in luggage
+leave sunscreen loose in luggage instead of keeping liquids together

 Sunscreen for different types of trips